 The best time to pick up a board and kite is in the autumn when the monsoon season starts, but Cheung Chau beaches are suitable year-round, with the winds shifting from season to season.
 Other sports are less seasonal and wind-dependent, like “kayaking and stand-up paddle boarding, which started to become popular five years ago,” says Chow.

 Of course, water sports can be enjoyed at many other island beaches besides Cheung Chau.
 Adrienne Ng, another longtime business owner, launched Treasure Island Hong Kong in 1996, choosing Pui O on Lantau Island as a base.
 “My love is encouraging people to appreciate the outdoors and the sea through activities,” she says.

-Aside from rentals and lessons for surfing, kayaking, and stand-up paddle boarding, Treasure Island Hong Kong offers camping tents and cabana rooms so guests can fully experience the charms of the beach, too.
+In addition to rentals, Treasure Island Hong Kong offers lessons for surfing, kayaking, and stand-up paddle boarding, allowing even the most novice visitor to get out on the water.
 “Pui O is a gem that I fell in love with,” Ng enthuses.
 “Hong Kong is such a tight, condensed city, but nearby there’s this desolate beach with water buffaloes.
 There’s no place in the world that has a beach so close to such a metropolitan city.”
 On the weekends, ferries are packed with people looking to get out of the city and spend some time learning a new activity.